 Named after Sun Yat-sen University, the largest Chinese oceanographic research and training vessel entered service in Shanghai on Friday, August 28.

-The ship separated from the Jiangyan shipyard group owned by the China State Shipbuilding Limited Company.
+The ship separated from the Jiangyan shipyard group owned by China State Shipbuilding Limited.

-Wy Gang, chief of the design team, explained that the research and training vessels are the world's most comprehensive cruise, strongest scientific capacity, and also China's most innovative design.
+Wy Gang, chief of the designing team, said that research and training ships have the world's most comprehensive travel, strongest scientific capacity and the same zamannounced that it is now the ship with the most innovative design in China.

 The ship in question can actually be described as a kind of "large laboratory swimming in the sea".
 Zhang Wenlong, chief engineer of the construction process, explains that the ship can accommodate more than 760 portable container-laboratories, apart from the existing 10 square meter laboratory.